Neighbourhood Boundaries

 Council, please make it clear what exact benefits are to changing these boundaries.

-PRM almost 3 years ago
+PRM over 3 years ago

 We live in an area of Fernwood at Bay that has duplex lots.
 On our once working class street are now over a million dollar homes, with multiple residents and cars.
 Many folks have driveways, but choose to park on the street, causing the street to be very narrow, PLUS it is used as a bypass around the light on Bay.
 Dangerous and noisy.